ironmeld/builder-hex0/DEVELOP.md

 # builder-hex0 is used by the live-bootstrap project so it is a good idea to run the
 # following commands to test your changes with that project.
 Note the paths and commands
-# used by live-bootstrap and stage0-posix are subject to change.
+# used by live-bootstrap are subject to change.
 $ (cd ~/ && git clone https://github.com/fosslinux/live-bootstrap && cd live-bootstrap && git submodule update --init --recursive)
-$ cp builder-hex0-x86-stage1.hex0 ~/live-bootstrap/seed/stage0-posix/bootstrap-seeds/NATIVE/x86/
+$ cp builder-hex0-x86-stage1.hex0 ~/live-bootstrap/builder-hex0
-$ cp BUILD/builder-hex0-x86-stage1.img ~/live-bootstrap/seed/stage0-posix/bootstrap-seeds/NATIVE/x86/
-$ cp builder-hex0-x86-stage2.hex0 ~/live-bootstrap/kernel-bootstrap
+$ cp builder-hex0-x86-stage2.hex0 ~/live-bootstrap/builder-hex0
 $ (cd ~/live-bootstrap;./rootfs.py --qemu)

 # After testing, the hex2 and hex0 files can be committed with the following commands.